jyuenbeep/Candy-Crush/README.md

 5/21:
 Classes/methods finalized and prototype basically done except for the UML diagram, which we will do based on the prototype.
 Also changed up the project description a little.

+5/23:
+Worked on level{} class and added accessor/mutator methods.

 ### Bernadette Baroi:

 5/19: Began working on the prototype and updating our documents.